ElectricalGang

 An isolator is a device used to separate a circuit or other equipment from a power source.
 Such an isolator is a mechanical switching device, which allows separating the input and output of the device in the open position.

 A signal converter is a device that converts signals from sensors to industrial current signals.
-Converts analog input signals to analog output signals, normalize signals, or isolates signals.
+Converts analog input signals to analog output signals, normalizes signals, or isolates signals.

 The signal isolator maintains electrical isolation in the input and output circuits.
 The signal can be connected to the output with the help of a transformer.
 This isolator also breaks the direct electrical path between the loop ends.
 They protect against dangerously calculated variable voltages and increase protection from spikes and surges.